 Estimating Volumes through Model Calculations

-Recent models estimate that around 14 million cubic meters of magma have accumulated beneath Svartsengi since the previous eruption concluded.
-The last eruption, which began on August 22, had an estimated volume of approximately 24 million cubic meters, marking it the largest in this ongoing series of events.
-With a calculated uncertainty of +/- 5 million cubic meters, the volume beneath Svartsengi is likely to reach levels comparable to its pre-eruption state once it falls within the bounds of the lower uncertainty limit (19 million cubic meters) and the upper threshold (29 million cubic meters).
+Recent models put the magma accumulated beneath Svartsengi since the previous eruption ended at around 14 million cubic meters.
+The eruption that began on August 22 expelled an estimated 24 million cubic meters — the largest in this ongoing series.
+With an uncertainty of +/- 5 million cubic meters, the magma volume beneath Svartsengi will be approaching pre-eruption levels once it falls within the lower uncertainty limit of 19 million cubic meters and the upper threshold of 29 million cubic meters.

 Updated October 17 at 16:00 UTC

-Trends in magma accumulation beneath and ground uplift above Svartsengi have stayed consistent in recent weeks.
-GPS data indicates that land uplift continues at a steady pace and has reduced slightly over the past one or two weeks without indicating a cessation in magma accumulation.
+Magma accumulation and ground uplift at Svartsengi have stayed on a consistent track in recent weeks.
+GPS data shows land uplift continuing at a steady pace, though it has eased off slightly over the past one or two weeks — not enough to suggest magma accumulation has stopped.

 Ground movement at the GPS station SENG in Svartsengi since November 11, 2023, shown in the north, east, and vertical directions (top, middle, bottom).
 The bottom graph indicates vertical movements in millimeters, with the reading from yesterday (October 16) marked by a green point.
 Red lines denote the commencement of previous eruptions (December 18, 2023; January 14, February 8, March 16, May 29, and August 22, 2024).
 Blue lines illustrate dike movements that did not lead to eruptions (November 10, 2023, and March 2, 2024).

-Insights from prior dike movements and eruptions enhance understanding of how much magma must amass underneath Svartsengi before the next event occurs.
-Current models suggest that around 24 million cubic meters of magma were expelled during the last eruption at Sundhnúkur, which commenced on August 22.
-Each subsequent dike movement or eruption thus far has required a comparable or greater volume of magma accumulation than earlier events.
+Data from previous dike movements and eruptions sharpens the picture of how much magma needs to accumulate beneath Svartsengi before the next event.
+Current models put the volume expelled during the last eruption at Sundhnúkur — which started on August 22 — at around 24 million cubic meters.
+Each subsequent dike movement or eruption in the series has required a comparable or greater volume than the one before it.

 Urgency of Timely Warnings Preceding Eruptions

-The initial signs of magma movement typically entail an increase in earthquakes, swift changes in ground deformation, and pressure variations in boreholes.
-The interval between the first signals and the potential onset of an eruption can be remarkably short; for example, only 30 minutes elapsed before the most recent eruption on August 22.
+The first signs that magma is on the move typically include a surge in earthquake activity, rapid changes in ground deformation, and pressure swings in boreholes.
+The gap between those first signals and the start of an eruption can be very short — before the most recent eruption on August 22, that window was just 30 minutes.

-The current evaluation is grounded in the latest monitoring data from the Meteorological Office, with ongoing developments under vigilant scrutiny.
-The timing of any impending geological events remains uncertain, with changes in magma accumulation rates likely to impact future forecasts.
+The current evaluation is based on the latest monitoring data from the Meteorological Office, and developments are being tracked closely.
+The timing of any future geological event remains uncertain, and shifts in magma accumulation rates will feed directly into future forecasts.

-The IMO’s hazard assessment has been updated to reflect ongoing conditions without change.
+The IMO’s hazard assessment has been updated to reflect current conditions without change.
 Residents of Area 4 (Grindavík) remain at risk for sinkholes, with an assessment valid until October 29, barring further developments.

 (Click on the map to enlarge it.)